MicrosoftDocs/biztalk-docs/biztalk/technical-guides/deploying-biztalk-server-on-hyper-v.md

 manager: "anneta"
 ---
 # Deploying BizTalk Server on Hyper-V
-This section provides recommendations and best practices for installing, configuring, and deploying a [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] solution in a Hyper-V virtual environment.
-This section describes advantages of deploying your [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] solution to a Hyper-V virtualized environment, recommendations for setting up the Hyper-V virtual machines and recommendations for installing and configuring [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] on the Hyper-V virtual machines.
+This section provides recommendations and best practices for installing, configuring, and deploying a BizTalk Server solution in a Hyper-V virtual environment.
+This section describes advantages of deploying your BizTalk Server solution to a Hyper-V virtualized environment, recommendations for setting up the Hyper-V virtual machines and recommendations for installing and configuring BizTalk Server on the Hyper-V virtual machines.

 ## In This Section